 Who is High-Income, Anyway?: Social Comparison, Subjective Group-Identification, and Preferences over Progressive Taxation

-One crucial puzzle in political economy is why most high-income earners support progressive taxation.
-This empirical pattern holds across countries with vastly different economic and political characteristics and is not well accounted for in existing models of political economy.
-This article explains why most affluent individuals fail to recognize that they belong to the high-income income group and how this misperception affect their preferences over progressive tax rates.
-To explain this mechanism theoretically, I propose a model of generating perceptions about income distribution through self-comparison to an endogenous reference group.
-These perceptions, in turn, affect preferences over progressive taxation.
-Relying on ISSP data and an original survey experiment, I find strong evidence for the model's empirical implications: most high-income earners support progressive taxation when they identify with the lower groups.
-Additionally, individuals who overestimate the annual income of the high-income group are more likely to support progressive tax rates.
+Why are high-income and low-income earners not significantly polarized in their support for progressive income taxation?
+This article posits that the affluent fail to recognize that they belong to the high-income income group and this misperception affects their preferences over progressive taxation.
+To explain this mechanism theoretically, I introduce a formal model of subjective income group identification through self-comparison to an endogenous reference group.
+In making decisions about optimal tax rates, individuals then use these subjective evaluations of their own income group and earnings of other groups.
+Relying on ISSP data, I find strong evidence for the model's empirical implications: most high-income earners support progressive taxation when they identify themselves with a lower group.
+Additionally, individuals who overestimate the earnings of the rich are more likely to support progressive taxation.

 Ethno-religious Diversity, Authoritarian Rule and Public Goods Provision: Evidence from Ottoman Istanbul